 Semifinalist Jack Robinson (AUS) enjoyed the event’s first perfect 10 in Round 4 after navigating a lengthy, deep barrel with a near-impossible exit.
 The Australian blasted through the whitewater and followed up with a couple of powerful turns to close out the heat in first ahead of France’s Tristan Guilbaud.

-Walsh and Mamiya stayed patient in the lineup and were selective with their waves during the Final, both finding mid-range scores, a 6.97 and 6.60 respectively.
+Robinson ended with a 5th place finish after Walsh eliminated him in Semifinal 2.WSL / TONY HEFFWalsh and Mamiya stayed patient in the lineup and were selective with their waves during the Final, both finding mid-range scores, a 6.97 and 6.60 respectively.
 Walsh was a couple of points shy from overtaking Gentil for runner up with a combined two-wave total of 13.64, while Mamiya was unable to find a solid back-up score to bump up.

 This is Mamiya’s second Final appearance in three days, as he took home third place on Sunday during the 2018 Sunset Pro Junior.
 Mamiya, 17, is the current Regional Junior Champion and had a stellar year after multiple wins and a fifth place finish at the World Junior Championships earlier this month in Australia.